repub/DLC_statistical_guides/docs/data_cleaning.md

 scale is in increments of 0.5, then if we divide each score by 0.5 then they should all be whole numbers, and thus will not have remainders in their division.
-Therefore, we can divide all of the values by 0.5 then add up each time the remainder is not 0 as shown in the code below.
+Therefore, we can divide all of the values by 0.5 then add up each time the remainder is not 0 as shown in the code below (in `R` we use `%%` to give the remainder of division).

 ``` r
 sum(beer$review_aroma %% 0.5 > 0)